CloudBreadPaPa/kaist-cs459/README.md

 Short URL : https://aka.ms/cs459

 ## Cloud and Microsoft Azure
+Microsoft Azure is a cloud computing platform and infrastructure, created by Microsoft, for building, deploying and managing applications and services through a global network of Microsoft-managed and Microsoft partner hosted datacenters.

 Overview presentation of Cloud and Microsoft Azure
 Microsoft Azure : https://azure.microsoft.com